tushargola1/Apna-News-vite-react-app/README.md

 # Apna-News

+***To run this project in your system you have to first install node modules in you laptop by giving the command npm i or npm install after installing node files use npm run dev to run this project***

 News  website built using the Vite + React app framework, enriched with the seamless navigation provided by `react-router-dom`.
 The primary goal of this project is to deliver a user-friendly and dynamic news browsing experience, eliminating the need for whole website to reload when accessing different news articles or categories.

 **Key Features:**